Review of the Deserve Classic Mastercard

 - Maximum credit limit of $5,000

 So this is the much better choice for students.
 You’ll earn some minor rewards without having to pay an annual fee.
-And the free year of Amazon Prime Student can potentially save you a lot of money on shipping, if you’re a frequent shopper of Amazon.

 This card is a great option for international students coming to the U.S. who don’t have an SSN.
 You don’t need one to apply.
 And with Deserve’s more accepting standards you’ll have a better chance of being approved compared to other credit card issuers.
 You will need a U.S. bank account to apply, however.